ansible/ansible/docs/docsite/rst/windows_setup.rst

 ```````````
 Once Powershell has been upgraded to at least version 3.0, the final step is for the
 WinRM service to be configured so that Ansible can connect to it.
 There are two
-main components of the WinRM service that governs how Ansible can interace with
+main components of the WinRM service that governs how Ansible can interface with
 the Windows host: the ``listener`` and the ``service`` configuration settings.

-Details about each component can be read below but the script
+Details about each component can be read below, but the script
 `ConfigureRemotingForAnsible.ps1 <https://github.com/ansible/ansible/blob/devel/examples/scripts/ConfigureRemotingForAnsible.ps1>`_
 can be used to set up the basics.
-This script sets up both a HTTP and HTTPS
+This script sets up both HTTP and HTTPS
-listener with a self-signed certificate and enables the ``Basic``
+listeners with a self-signed certificate and enables the ``Basic``
 authentication option on the service.

 To use this script, run the following in PowerShell: